 Front row: Drs.
-Feske, Milligan and Cho
+Cho, Feske, Samuels and Cash

 The Neurology Departments of Massachusetts General and Brigham and Women's Hospitals and Harvard Medical School all maintain major neuroscience research facilities.
 These facilities and the large faculty provide the residents with many opportunities to develop productive relationships with scientific mentors and to participate in clinical and basic science research.
 Residents are encouraged to participate in research during their residency years to prepare them for careers in academic neurology.
 We have developed a new mentorship program, pairing residents in their junior year with a staff person with similar interests within neurology.
 The mentor and mentee communicate frequently, providing the basis for planning elective time productively and developing research interests.
 Most of our residents go on to do clinical or research fellowships, and the seeds for this are often planted during the residency.
 The mentorship program is specifically designed to help foster this development.

 The structure of the three-year program affords opportunities for residents to develop as teachers both for their colleagues and for Harvard medical students, who rotate on the neurology services in their clinical years.
 Many residents also take advantage of an opportunity to teach in the Nervous System and Behavior course at Harvard Medical School.